tazjin/nixery/README.md

   locally configured SSH/git credentials)
 * `NIXERY_PKGS_PATH`: A local filesystem path containing a Nix package set to use for building
+* `NIX_TIMEOUT`: Number of seconds that any Nix builder is allowed to run (defaults to 60
 * `GCS_SIGNING_KEY`: A Google service account key (in PEM format) that can be used to sign Cloud Storage URLs
 * `GCS_SIGNING_ACCOUNT`: Google service account ID that the signing key belongs